lpereira/hardinfo/README.md

 ------
 The Project License has been changed in 2024 from GPL2 to **GPL2 or later**

 As we use GPL2.1 and GPL3 code and would like to future proof the project.
-Therefor lpereira has agreed to change license of source code to GPL2+. (https://github.com/lpereira/hardinfo/issues/530).
+Therefor lpereira has agreed to change license of source code also to GPL2+. (https://github.com/lpereira/hardinfo/issues/530).

 If you have any changes in this repository that you would like removed, just open an issue and we will remove it, thanx.